Isn’t your team tired of cold calling?

 Here’s how a referral introduction works:

-Referral selling shouldn’t be an afterthought.
-It’s a disciplined process sales leaders need to learn.
+Despite the success of referral leads, most companies still haven’t implemented a systematic referral program with metrics, skills, and accountability for results.
+Referral selling is a disciplined process sales leaders need to learn.
 Are you “all in” with referral selling, or just trying it on?
 Are you telling your team to ask for referrals?
 Or do you unequivocally believe and trust that you have a referral process in place to drive revenue, save your job, and position your company for sales success?

 Referrals don’t just happen, at least not at scale.
 Yes, occasionally a well-served client will mention your company to another buyer and you’ll magically get a sale.
 But how often does that really happen?
-Unless you have a systematic, disciplined program in place to ensure your reps ask for referrals from every single client, your team is leaving money on the table.
+Unless you have a referral program in place to ensure your reps ask for referrals from every single client, your team is leaving money on the table.

-- Referral selling is a new skill that requires practice and coaching.
-Most salespeople don’t know how to ask for referral introductions.
-Many have tried asking in the past without any luck because they thought it was enough to tell people, “Hey, if you know anyone who could benefit from my services, please refer me.”
+- Practice and coaching: Most salespeople don’t know how to ask for referral introductions to generate referral leads.
+Many have tried asking in the past without any luck, because they thought it was enough to tell people, “Hey, if you know anyone who could benefit from my services, please refer me.”
 But even the best-intentioned friends and clients will forget such a generic request after the conversation ends.
-Sales reps must make a case, not a plea.
+Salespeople must make a case, not a plea.

 Adopting a referral program is simple, but it isn’t easy.
-It requires a complete shift in the way your team thinks about referrals, and in how they go about getting them.
+It requires a complete shift—in the way your team thinks about referrals, and in how they go about getting them.

 It Takes Personal Connections to Get Referral Leads

-Your team will quickly get meetings at the level that counts and convert well more than 50 percent of prospects into great clients!
-Then those new clients refer you to other ideal clients who accept your calls and call you back.
-That’s how referrals scale and open the door to sales success.
-Get the one-call meeting.
+With referrals, your team will get the meeting at the level that counts and convert well more than 50 percent of their sales prospects to great clients!
+When you implement your referral program, the results are immediate.
+Your ideal clients are happy to refer you to other ideal clients, who accept and return your calls.